 - Closed major roads:

-• Access to the town from the south, east and west closed
+• Access to the town from the south, east and west likely to be closed.

-• Residents to the east of the bridge over St Marys Rivulet on Main Street become isolated
+• Residents to the east of the bridge over St Marys Rivulet on Main Street may become isolated.

 Know your risk, get ready, reduce risk where you can, connect with others, stay alert and act safe.